New Backcountry Camping procedures

 You may swim at most other locations, but be advised that swimming is at your own risk, and you should be respectful of other people's recreational rights.
 We strongly recommend that you always swim at a guarded beach, where properly trained lifeguards also watch for rip currents, lateral currents, large storm surf, undertow and other hazards in the water.
 You should never swim alone.

 Sea creatures you may encounter include seasonal stinging jellyfish and sea lice, pinching crabs, and occasional schools of fish that can bite, like the bluefish.
 Shark sightings are very rare, but they do live in the ocean and bay.

 Wading or Walking

 Lifeguards clean the guarded beach on a daily basis during the summer, but debris may wash up or become uncovered during the night.

-For your own safety and that of others, follow all boating regulations.
 Remember that no wake is allowed in the marinas.